-- (£10,625k) on pensions, being the remeasurements of the net pension defined benefit liabilities relating to pensions, in line with Gwynedd Pension Fund's Actuary's assessment (Note 15). - £17,786k in grants and contributions and equivalent expenditure (Note 19).
+- £481k on pensions, being the remeasurements of the net defined benefit liability/(asset) relating to pensions, in line with Gwynedd Pension Fund's Actuary's assessment (Note 15). - £17,023k in grants and contributions and equivalent expenditure (Note 19).

 NOTE 8 - NOTE TO THE EXPENDITURE AND FUNDING ANALYSIS